 Use USB ports to connect devices such as a digital camera, USB keyboard, or USB mouse.
-There are USB ports on the monitor to connect to a device (downstream): two USB Type-A ports on the rear, and two USB Type-A ports on the side.
+There are USB ports on the monitor to connect to a device (downstream): two USB Type-A ports on the rear, one USB Type-B port, one USB Type-C port, and two USB Type-A ports on the bottom.

-NOTE: You must connect the USB Type-B cable from the source device (computer) to the rear of the monitor to enable the USB Type-A ports to serve as a USB hub for a mouse, keyboards, phones, external hard drives, and practically anything that is USB-connected and can accept 5 V.
+NOTE: You must connect the USB Type-B or the USB Type-C cables from the source device (computer) to the rear of the monitor to enable the USB Type-A ports to serve as a USB hub for a mouse, keyboards, phones, external hard drives, and practically anything that is USB-connected and can accept 5 V.

-Table 1-4 USB port locations
+Table 1-4 USB ports

-USB P USB Ports
+USB Ports

-(1) USB Type-B ports
+USB Type-B port

-(2) USB Type-A ports (2)
+USB Type-C port

-(3) USB Type-A ports (2)
+USB Type-A ports (3)

+USB Type-A port with the KVM option (see Toggle in KVM Mode on page 18 )